microsoft/nni/docs/en_US/CommunitySharings/NNI_colab_support.md

 # Use NNI on Google Colab
 NNI can easily run on Google's colab platform.
 However, colab doesn't expose its public IP and ports, so by default you can not access NNI's web ui on colab.
 To solve this, you need a reverse proxy software like `ngrok` or `frp`.
-This tutorial will show you how to use ngrok to get access to NNI's web ui on colab.
+This tutorial will show you how to use ngrok to access NNI's web ui on colab.

 ## How to Open NNI's WebUI on Google's Colab